deargen/python-project-template-2024/README.md

 4. Versioning the project and automatically generating changelog.
     - Release new version in Actions (commit changelog and tag, create release)
     - Refer to <https://github.com/deargen/workflows>
-5. Provide convenience features with CLI (typer)
+5. Provide convenience features with CLI (cyclopts)
     - `ml-project health` to check environment settings.
     - `ml-project --version` to check the current version.